Crazy for Catnip: The Truth About This Mysterious Mint

 Although intense, the euphoria some cats experience is short-lived, lasting about 10 to 15 minutes.
 For some kitties, the “buzz” is expressed as aggressive playfulness.
 For others, catnip causes them to become mellow and calm.
 Once the euphoria passes, your cat becomes temporarily “immune” to catnip’s effects for roughly two hours.

 Catnip is considered to be safe for cats and nonaddictive.
 Kitties can become accustomed to catnip’s effects if they are exposed to the herb too frequently.
-If your cat eats a lot of catnip while indulging, she may vomit and have diarrhea.
-However, she’ll return to normal when given time.
+If your cat eats a lot of catnip while indulging, they may vomit and have diarrhea.
+However, they will return to normal when given time.

 Not all cats react to catnip